crusherdev/crusher-1/README.md

 Read docs on how to deploy locally, or on AWS, GCP, etc.

+## FAQs
+- **I don't know testing, Can I use Crusher?** Yes, we primarily desinged crusher to make testing testing.
+- **Low-code ain't powerful?
+I believe in code supremacy** Fair enough, you can write code too.
+We might support other top frameworks later on.
+- **Why this over use selenium, cypress, etc?** With any library you need to setup workflow.
+We're creating that for you.
+- **Why new framework?** Testing has not evolved.
+We still have old flaky APIs that don't work.
+- **Is crusher using electron?** We need to use chromium as recorder and also to run test locally.
+We modify v8, blink to create our own APIs.

 ## Resources & Getting involved

 View our documentation live: